Troubleshooting the Mercedes-Benz

 RECIRCULATING AIR VACUUM ELEMENTS

-longer holding vacuum, you may elect to repair the old one, or just purchase a
+holding vacuum, you may elect to repair the old one, or just purchase a new

 change them.
 It does not take long once the elements are out of the car.